2014 Urban Institute Survey of Community Foundations

-On May 30, 2014, the Urban Institute’s Center on Nonprofits and Philanthropy conducted a survey of donor advised funds (DAFs) operated by community foundations.
+On May 30, 2014, the Urban Institute’s Center on Nonprofits and Philanthropy conducted a survey of donor-advised funds (DAFs) operated by community foundations.
 All community foundations with total assets of $5 million or more were invited to take the survey.
-When the survey closed on June 20, we had received complete or partial responses from 328 of the 607 eligible foundations.
+When the survey closed on June 20, we'd received complete or partial responses from 328 of the 607 eligible foundations.
 The results reported here are based on the 269 foundations (44.3%) that responded to most of the required questions on the survey.

 - Overview - Read a brief description of the survey methods and findings.